 After the retirement of Pastor Todd Peterson in June 2022, St. John is actively seeking to call its next pastor.
-The Search Committee is Andrew Hamann (chair), Rachel Haller, Margaret Jones, Helen Roithner, Jenny Schuchmann, Heith Treadwell, and Al Wendland.
+The Search Committee is Andrew Hamann (chair), Mike Gebert, Rachel Haller, Margaret Jones, Helen Roithner, Jenny Schuchmann, and Heith Treadwell.

 At St. John, the pastor is the spiritual leader of the church.
 He or she sets a good example to the church, conducts worship services, directs the work of Christian education, administers the sacraments, visits and comforts the sick and distressed, and performs other pastoral duties in keeping with the tradition of the church.